Lucky-Kashyap/Namaste-React/readme.md

   - Functional components - new way of writing code
   - Class Based components - old way of writing code

+- A Normal JS function which return some jsx code

 - Create functional Component

       const JsxHeading = () => {